linnykoleh/Spring/Notes.md

 ![alt text](images/handout/Screenshot_63.png)

-- If the `war` we want to produce a deployable web archive that can be deployed on any application server and since the project does not contain a `web.xml` file, it is mandatory to define a class extending `SpringBootServletInitializer` and override its `configure` method.
+- If the `war` we want to produce a deployable web archive that can be deployed on any application server and since the project does not contain a `web.xml` file,
+    - to define a class extending `SpringBootServletInitializer` and override its `configure` method.
+    - <packaging>war</packaging> in pom.xml

 ```java
 @RestController